 The program was initially developed with the support of the National Science Foundation and is now entering its 11th year, serving more than 200 students since our first cohort in 2007.
 We firmly believe that creating and making are the best ways to learn, not only for students, but for us as program developers.
 We’ve applied our expertise in music, technology, engineering, computing, and science to design every aspect of the curriculum, incorporating our custom-developed iPad apps.
 All SMT activities involve hands-on, project-based learning, to explore:

 - Creative robotics

 Using music, something all students are familiar with, we are able to explore technical concepts in a way that is engaging and impactful on students’ lives.
 Our hope is to engage with students who may not have otherwise considered science, computing, and engineering, particularly those from backgrounds underrepresented in STEM.

-There is no cost for participation in the SMT program.
-Students will participate in activities from 9:00 am to 3:00 pm daily in Drexel classrooms and laboratories.
-Lunch will be provided each day of the program.
+This summer’s program will run July 31st to August 4th, 2017.
+Students will engage in activities from 9:00 am to 3:00 pm daily at the ExCITe Center at Drexel University, and lunch is provided each day of the program.
 Participants are responsible for their own transportation to and from Drexel.

 Technically Philly on Summer Music Technology 2014

-This year's Summer Music Technology will be from July 31st through August 4th.
+This year's Summer Music Technology Program will be from July 31st through August 4th.
 Applications for 2017 SMT are now open!